 Who doesn’t love a warm and welcoming living room?

-The windows you choose for your living room can offer both these things.
-However, with so many styles and sizes of windows out there, how do you know which ones to choose?
+The living room windows you choose can offer both these things.
+However, with so many styles and sizes of living room windows out there, how do you know which ones to choose?

-Below, we offer descriptions and considerations of four different types of windows for your living room.
+Below, we offer descriptions and considerations of four different types of living room windows.

 Because casements open completely, they are great for allowing air to flow into your home.
 They’re also among the most energy-efficient windows, because they are tightly sealed and locked tightly to the window frame.